 The credit union's liabilities consist mainly of member deposits from personal, agricultural and commercial members.
 To maintain our balance sheet and to fund our loans demand, we strive to keep our deposit growth in line with our loans.
-At December 31, 2020, deposits were up to \$230 million compared with the previous year's balance of \$206 million.
-This is an increase of approximately 11%.
-2020 was a year of increased deposit growth across the system as overall spending was down due to the pandemic.
+At December 31, 2021, deposits were up to \$250 million compared with the previous year's balance of \$230 million.
+This is an increase of approximately 9%, right in line with our loans growth.